Problem with single instance in Windows (Audacious 3.5)

 I did fix a race condition in the Audacious startup code, so that only one of the processes will declare itself the "server", which the others will try to connect to.
 However, the D-Bus messages seem to be getting lost, so only one file ends up in the playlist.
 I'm not sure yet if this is something that can be fixed in Audacious or if it's a defect in the Windows D-Bus implementation we use.

-#2 Updated by John Lindgren about 2 years ago
+#2 Updated by John Lindgren over 2 years ago

 - Category set to core